I Am Moving To Minneapolis MN – Here Is Why

 The Minneapolis Housing Market Is Growing

 The median home price in Minneapolis is $244,264 — this surpasses the national average.
-And when it comes to the priciest areas in town, you might want to take a look at places in the downtown area, the North Loop, and some spots in Lake Calhoun (which can be breathtaking).
+Areas in the city with higher property values include downtown, the North Loop, and Linden Hills.
 Those areas east and south of downtown are typically very affordable for both homeowners.
 But what about renters?
 A one-bedroom in Minneapolis goes for about $1,465, according to ABODO Apartments.
-If you can’t afford to buy a home right off the bat, then renting might be a solid option as you find the area you like best in the city.
+If you can’t afford to buy a home right away, renting will let you “test-drive” some neighborhoods.

 St. Paul is Right Around The Corner

 Minneapolis is awesome, and we don’t think many residents will argue that.
 But if you ever run out of things to do; or, if you’re looking to get away for a weekend — St. Paul is just a quick drive away.
 The other Twin City is just as fun and full of food tours, and other places to explore.
 The Zillow home value index for St. Paul will show that homes are a bit cheaper ($197,800 for a median) and that the market is a bit cooler than the market in Minneapolis.
 So, if you’re looking to save a few bucks, viewing some homes in that area might be a great idea.

 Colleges and Universities in The Twin Cities MN

 The University of Minnesota–Twin Cities is one of the largest public universities in the entire country.
 With more than 31,000 undergraduate students and more than 16,000 graduate and professional students, 23 varsity athletic teams and 900+ student organizations, this school is one of the most sensational places in the country.
 And for people who live in the city who do not attend the university, there’s still a ton to do because of the close proximity.